rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 3. Pick "Add a rule".
 4. Select "minecraftPocketEdition" in the dropdown list and enter the target UDP ports.
 5. Save and wait a few seconds for the changes to come into effect.

-If there is no similar firewall rule, try this workaround:

-Attempt to connect to the Bedrock IP and port through a web browser - for example, `http://test.geysermc.org:19132`.
-It won't work, but then try connecting through Bedrock, and it should work.

 ## Changing the `bedrock` `address` in the Geyser config.